yxg9609/lookup-argument/README.md

   introduces LogSpartan PIOP that uses a lookup argument based on logarithmic derivatives of polynomials [LogUp](#Multivariate-lookups-based-on-logarithmic-derivatives-Logup) and reduces the proof size of the Spartan PIOP from O(log2 n) to O(log n) while retaining the same prover efficiency.
 - [Zinc: Succinct Arguments with Small Arithmetization Overheads from IOPs of Proximity to the Integers](#Zinc-Succinct-Arguments-with-Small-Arithmetization-Overheads-from-IOPs-of-Proximity-to-the-Integers)&nbsp;&nbsp;&nbsp;&nbsp;eprint version 202502

   one can use a lookup argument over the rationals to ensure that the witness contains only integer elements.
+- [On the Power of Polynomial Preprocessing: Proving Computations in Sublinear Time, and More](https://eprint.iacr.org/2025/238.pdf)&nbsp;&nbsp;&nbsp;&nbsp;eprint version 202502

+  based on Lasso. yields the first lookup argument for unstructured tables in which the prover is sublinear in the size of the table, while making only black-box use of a VC and thus allowing instantiations from generic assumptions such as collision-resistant hash functions.
+Prior lookup arguments with sublinear provers were only known with non-black-box use of cryptographic primitives, or from pairings.
 ### 5.2 Blockchain zkVM zkEVM
 - [Cross-chain bridges via backwards-compatible SNARKs](#Cross-chain-bridges-via-backwards-compatible-SNARKs)
 - [Jolt: SNARKs for Virtual Machines via Lookups](#Jolt-SNARKs-for-Virtual-Machines-via-Lookups)